In what area do you most need motivation today? You can learn the evidence-based methods for becoming more fit over the age of 50.

 - I was born and raised in California.

-- One rainy Saturday afternoon as a young boy, I happened to see a Tony Curtis movie on tv called The Rat Race – and it occurred to me for the first time that I was a “creative type.”
+- One rainy Saturday afternoon as a young boy, I happened to see an old Tony Curtis movie on tv called The Rat Race – and it occurred to me for the first time that I was a “creative type.”

 - I love people, yet I require enormous amounts of solitude in order to maintain my happy disposition (introverts recharge their batteries in isolation).

-- Part of the time I live on an off-the-grid, tropical island farm, where I shower outdoors in rain water, and my electricity comes from the sun.
+- For years, I lived on an off-the-grid, tropical island farm, where I showered outdoors in rain water, and my electricity came from the sun.

 - I wiggle my toes a lot – I’m a big believer in joy.